List of Marvel Cinematic Universe teams and organizations: Council of Kangs

 The Council of Kangs is an assembly consisting of numerous variants of Kang the Conqueror across the multiverse, such as Immortus, Rama-Tut, and Centurion.

-As of 2025, the group has appeared in one project: of the film Ant-Man and the Wasp: Quantumania (mid-credits scene cameo).
+As of 2026, the group has appeared in one project: of the film Ant-Man and the Wasp: Quantumania (mid-credits scene cameo).

 Flag Smashers

 The Flag Smashers are a team of enhanced individuals who oppose all forms of nationalism, believing that life was better during the Blip.
 The group posts messages in online forums and leaves clues around the world with augmented reality.
 Led by Karli Morgenthau, its members received increased strength by taking the Super Soldier Serum given to them by the Power Broker.
 They eventually turn on the Power Broker, who is later revealed to be Sharon Carter.

-As of 2025, the group has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the group has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.

+Gnucci Crime Family

+The Gnucci Crime Family is an Italian-American criminal organization based in New York City.

+As of 2026, the group has appeared in two projects: the Marvel Television series The Punisher; and the Disney+ special The Punisher: One Last Kill (2026).

+The Hand

+The Hand (闇の手, Yami no te) is an ancient and powerful organization with the ultimate goal of gaining immortality.
+The Hand originated in K'un-Lun, when the five founders were banished from the city and have since lived on in the shadows for centuries, promoting their goal through wars, crime and influence on powerful people.

+As of 2026, the group has appeared in four projects: the Marvel Television series Daredevil, Iron Fist, The Defenders; and the film Spider-Man: Brand New Day (2026).
+In Spider-Man: Brand New Day, the group is led by Snow, portrayed by Xiaoshuang Fan.